constantm/product-manifesto/index.markdown

 🔥 Never place blame.
 That includes yourself.
 Rather, aim to learn.

-🚀 A growth mindset is everything
+🚀 A growth mindset is everything.

 ✂️ YAGNI.
 Ruthlessly prioritise.